mmhustafa/mmhustafa/README.md

 ### 🧑‍💻 About Me
 🚀 Aspiring backend developer passionate about building efficient and maintainable applications.
-📚 Computer Science student at El Shourouk Academy (Class of 2026) with Excellent academic standing.
+📚 Computer Science (Class of 2026) .
-💡 Strong foundation in .NET technologies, OOP, and database systems.
+💡 Strong foundation in .NET technologies, and database systems.
 🎯 Committed to clean code, performance optimization, and learning new technologies.

 ---